 Table of Contents

-Have you ever been surprised by the darker colour of your urine?
+Have you ever been surprised by the darker colour of your urine in the toilet?
 This situation is one of the most common indicators of insufficient water intake.
 When you add dry mouth, headache or dizziness, it is very likely that you need to reach for a glass of water as soon as possible.
 However, its role is not just to refresh or quench thirst.
 It is essential for our health.
 Without sufficient fluid intake, our kidneys and other bodily functions cannot function properly.
-You should remember about the water intake not only in summer, but in every season.
+The water intake should be thought of not only in summer, but in every season.

 Correcting an insufficient water intake was one of the first things on the list that I did.
 Along with the next steps towards a healthier lifestyle, I gradually began to feel better than ever before.
 So let’s take a look at the importance of drinking water, which may make you feel better too.

 Water that keeps us above water

 Have you ever thought about what you really need to survive?
 Is it food?
 The air?
 Facebook?
 Instagram?
 And what about water?
 This beneficial fluid composed of hydrogen and oxygen makes up about 60% of the human body and covers 71% of our planet.
 It is essential for everything alive and is found in cells or blood vessels.